xak2000/nomad/website/source/docs/configuration/consul.html.md

 }
 ```

-A default `consul` stanza is automatically merged with all Nomad agent
+A default `consul` block is automatically merged with all Nomad agent
 configurations.
 These sane defaults automatically enable Consul integration if
 Consul is detected on the system.
 This allows for seamless bootstrapping of the
 cluster with zero configuration.
 To put it another way: if you have a Consul